5 Reminders Along Your Digital Transformation Journey

+Has your company embarked on a digital transformation journey?
 No matter where your organization is in this shift, there are a few important things to be mindful of to ensure that the changeover is as painless as possible.
 Be aware of these issues during your company’s digital transformation journey:

 1. Transformations don’t always take

 Once businesses makes the decision to move forward with a transformation, those who are new to the processes may underestimate how lengthy it all can be – and their chances of finding success.
 In other words, even though the presumption is going digital naturally increases efficiency, it doesn’t always come to pass.

 For example, in 2018, directors, front office executives spent a combined $1.3 trillion on digital transformation initiatives, according to reporting done by Forbes.
 However, of that total, $900 billion was ill spent, as the transformations never took hold.

 Why not?
 There are plenty of reasons, but as noted by Harvard Business Review, it may have something to do with decision makers’ failure to put the right strategy or mindset in place before the transformation actually begins.
 Employees — not to mention people, in general — are creatures of habit.
 Installing new systems and technologies with which they’re unfamiliar can lead to frustration and resentment.
 That’s why it’s important to establish what workers can anticipate; namely, the changeover may come with some rough patches in the beginning, but the end result will make the challenge worth the effort.
 Therefore, it is pivotal to define a digital transformation strategy to help evolve your organization, as per digital marketing firm Dash.